 How does the application process work?

-Earlham only accepts the Common Application and there is no application fee.
-There are three application deadlines for first-year students.
+Earlham accepts the Common Application and there is no application fee.
+There are four application deadlines for first-year students.
 Applicants must submit all of the required information in order to be considered for admission.
-Decisions are communicated by letter.
-Student responses need to be received by January 15 for Early Decision and May 1 for Early Action and Regular Decision.
+Decisions are communicated online through the application status portal and by letter.
+Student responses need to be received by January 15 for Early Decision and May 1 for Early Action, Early Action II and Regular Decision.

 What do I need to know about financial aid?